-West Rim Trail is a 20.1 mile moderately trafficked out and back trail located near Morris, Pennsylvania that features a river and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+West Rim Trail is a 38.4 mile moderately trafficked out and back trail located near Morris, Pennsylvania that features a river and is rated as moderate.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail.

 A beatiful 20 mile hike with some great views of the PA Grand Canyon that most people take three days to complete.
 Hiking North to South I'll make the following suggestions about where to camp: - Day 1: Go 12.5 miles and camp just north of the Bradley Wales Picnic Area there are two great campsites with incredible vistas and you're within an easy walk of the pit toilets and water pump at the picnic area - Day 2: Go 9 miles and spend the night in Dillon Hollow.
 A beautiful campsite with year-round water - Day 3: Now you're left with only 6.5 miles of mostly downhill hiking